Blosc/bloscpack/README.md

 * library usage
 * rewrite benchmark in pure python
-* benchmark the effect of chunk-size on compression-time
 * Use a default chunk-size of 8MB
 * The last chunk should store the remainder
 * fix the typesize default argument